Los Angeles Producer Unveils Prestige Historical TV Drama Series for US-European Co-Production

 With strong European themes, La Dame Patronnesse is an ideal candidate for international co-financing, co-productions, and film tax incentives.
 The series, set in Torquay and Paignton (Devon, UK), London, and Paris, makes it perfectly suited for a US-UK-French-Hungarian co-production model.

-Virtuoso producers in France, UK, and Hungary with expertise in European cross-country co-productions are invited to engage with Rainworks Omnimedia by contacting Aria Silva at Business Legal Affairs by email at: inhouselegal(at)rainworksomnimedia.com
+Virtuoso producers in France, UK, Hungary, Italy, and other European countries with expertise in European cross-country co-productions are invited to engage with Rainworks Omnimedia by contacting Aria Silva at Business Legal Affairs by email at: inhouselegal(at)rainworksomnimedia.com

 About Rainworks Omnimedia